 Trials accomplish two important works in our lives.
 First, trials improve, or mature, us.
-Second, trials test our faith.
-Augustine said:
+Second, trials test our faith:

 I used to be a school teacher, and now I am a pastor.
 Both professions involve instructing others.
 I don’t want to sound overly simple, but good teachers provide information people don’t already know.
 If they already knew it, they wouldn’t need the instruction!
 Most letters in the New Testament are instructive.
 There is the occasional time an epistle will say, “I want to remind you…” but primarily they were written to provide new information.
-This is why James 1:3 is so unique!
-In the ESV and NIV it says:
+This is why this verse is so unique:

 James was not teaching something new.
 He was telling readers what they already knew about trials.
 They test our faith!